SahanUday/Real-Time-Face-Recognition/README.md

 ## Overview

-This project is a real-time face recognition system that uses Python, OpenCV, and the `face_recognition` library to detect, identify, and label faces from a live webcam feed or image files.
+This project is a real-time face recognition system that uses Python, OpenCV, and the `face_recognition` library to detect, identify, and label faces from a live webcam feed .
 It supports switching between multiple cameras and provides confidence scores for the matches.

 ---